nwlasn/cloud_computing_coursework/README.md

 ## The files in this repository are included in order to show the examples of complexity of coding I am able to achieve.

-## Additional files that make everything work can be added upon request.
+## Additional files that make the code run/work can be added upon request.

 # The tasks from the coursework can be found in the "Coursework description" file.